Where Can I Have My Baby in Toronto? : a guide to choosing your hospital or birth place in the city

 When making the decision on where to give birth, you’ll want to think through a few things.

 First off, if you already have a care provider, your place of birth will depend on their “privileges”.
-All O.B.s, family doctors who specialize in labour and delivery, and midwives are associated with 1 hospital.
+All O.B.s, family doctors who specialize in labour and delivery, and midwives, are associated with 1 hospital.
 Scroll down ⬇️ to find out who works where.

 If you’re under midwifery care, you options are greater - you can choose to birth at the hospital that your midwives have privileges at (listed below ⬇️), at your home, or for many midwifery clinics, you may also explore the option of the Toronto Birth Centre.